Ian Johnston (police officer): Later life

-Ian Johnston currently holds the chair (since April 2005) of the Association of Chief Police Officers (ACPO) Crime Business Area, and is chairman of Orpington Rovers Football Club, Bromley.
+Johnston held the chair of the Association of Chief Police Officers's Crime Business Area, and is chairman of Orpington Rovers Football Club, Bromley.

 Awards

-In the 1995 New Years Honours list he was awarded the Queen's Police Medal.
+In the 1995 New Year's Honours list, he was awarded the Queen's Police Medal.
 On 16 June 2001, as part of that year's Queen's Birthday Honours, he was appointed a Commander of the Order of the British Empire "for services to the Police".
 He was knighted in the 2009 Birthday Honours.

-He was Appointed a Deputy Lieutenant for the Borough of Camden on 1 January 2008.
+He was appointed a Deputy Lieutenant for the Borough of Camden on 1 January 2008.